BDC Hamburger Icon

 1. You buy a business car that’s unsuitable for your needs.

-If you haven’t thought through your purchase and bought a car that’s too small or doesn’t have the features you need, the vehicle will end up being useless and an ongoing expense.
+If you haven’t thoughtfully considered your purchase and buy a car that’s too small or doesn’t have the features you need, the vehicle will end up being useless and an ongoing expense.

 Here’s how to avoid this mistake: